stolksdorf/xo/README.md

 [![npm version](https://badge.fury.io/js/pico-xo.svg)](https://badge.fury.io/js/pico-xo)

 You can install it via NPM, however I suggest just copying the `xo.js` file directly into your project.
-It's only 300lines with no dependacies, so it's nice to be able to easily inspect the source and hack on changes if you see fit for your project.
+It's only 300lines with no dependencies, so it's nice to be able to easily inspect the source and hack on changes if you see fit for your project.

 ### How to Use